AugustHuangMX/quartz/content/Transaction cost.md

 When [[Transaction Cost]] is low, that leads to facilitate voluntary trade, often related to [[Private Goods]].

 When [[Transaction Cost]] is high, that leads to allocate rights efficiently, often related to [[Public Goods]]

+In [[ECON4008 Law and Economics]], we measure the cost *mostly* consider how many people in the people.